Gelmo/warfork-gametypes/README.md

   - SlideFFA (rocket and grenade instagib (with splash damage) but FFA style, typically played on slick maps)

 ### Not Packaged:
-- UBomb (Unholy Bomb Arena, FBomb with holy trinity loadout, inifinite ammo, and no self/team dmg)
+- Bomb Clan Arena: Still WIP
+- Retakes: Still WIP
 - Ignore wipeout; this is an old version, upstream is called Exhaustion
 - Ignore the hny/hoony modes currently; WIP and need significant work